DeeMan-droid/DeeMan-droid/README.md

 ---

-⭐ I’m actively building hands-on projects and open to internships and entry-level roles in IT support, cybersecurity, software engineering, and technical operations.
+⭐ I’m actively building hands-on projects and open to internships and entry-level roles in IT support, software engineering, cybersecurity.